Mechanical Resistance

 The test involves extruding molten TPE pellets through a standard die using a piston moving within a heated cylinder.

 Extruded samples are taken at regular intervals and then weighed.
-A high MFI value indicates that the molten material flows more freely.
+A high MFI value indicates that the molten material is more fluid.

 The sample is exposed for several days to intense UV radiation and high humidity, in order to accelerate the natural ageing process of the material and assess how its properties change or deteriorate over time.